CaptainCrowbar/unicorn-lib/unicorn/string.md

 * `Irange<Utf8Iterator>` **`str_insert_in`**`(U8string& dst, const Utf8Iterator& range_begin, const Utf8Iterator& range_end, const Utf8Iterator& src_begin, const Utf8Iterator& src_end)`

 These insert a copy of the source string into the destination string, either at a specified location or replacing a specified substring.
+(For the versions that return the result, the source string is not needed as an explicit argument since it can be obtained from the iterator.)
 The effect is similar to the `std::string::insert()` and `replace()` methods, except that positions within the string are specified by UTF iterators instead of ordinary string iterators or offsets.
 The `str_insert_in()` functions return a pair of iterators delimiting the newly inserted replacement string within the updated `dst`.